vuejs/awesome-vue/README.md

 - [vue3-side-panel](https://github.com/headmandev/vue3-side-panel) - 🔥 Easy to use and flexible modal sidebar component for Vue3.
 - [vuejs-confirm-dialog](https://github.com/harmyderoman/vuejs-confirm-dialog) - :speech_balloon: a simple way to create, reuse, promisify and build chains of modal dialogs in Vue.js.
 - [@kolirt/vue-modal](https://github.com/kolirt/vue-modal) - ⚡️ Simple Vue3 modal package
+- [vuetify-resize-drawer](https://github.com/webdevnerdstuff/vuetify-resize-drawer) - The vuetify-resize-drawer component extends the functionality of the v-navigation-drawer so that it is resizable by the user.

 #### Parallax